dimitri-edel/codeinstitute/readme.md

 The page only covers the most iconic movies with Bruce Lee playing the main character.
 ### Books page
 The page gives a short descritpion of all of Bruce Lee's books on martial arts and provides the user with the opportunity to order one of his books.
+##### order form
+Ensured that all of the input fields have been filled in, by using the 'required' attribute.
+## Content
+All the articles were written by me.
+I did some research on Bruce Lee and put down the things I had learned about this person.
+Finding images that are not copyrighted was a piece of work.
+Most images of this person are copyrighted and thus out of the question.
 ## Testing
-### Lighthouse
+### LIGHTHOUSE
 Didn't have enough time to straighten out all issues with performance.
 Most of them come down to using third party resources such as fontawsome and google fonts.
-Also, I used a lazy technique for sizing most of the images by using the auto for either the heightth or the width of a given image.
+Also, I used a lazy technique for sizing most of the images by using the auto value for either the height or the width of a given image.
 I was going to get that taken care of if I had enough time.
+#### home page
+iamge of the test
+#### movies page
+iamge of the test
+#### martial arts page
+iamge of the test
+#### books page
+iamge of the test
 ### Bugs
 A few minor bugs came up at the first test.
 But all of them were typos and were fixed immediately.
+During the second test, I encountered an issue.
+When scrolling down the page some of the elements would slide over the menu bar, making the menu bar appear transparent.
+I fixed the issue by applying the z-index property to the elements in question.
 ### Validator Testing
 The pages have been tested by validator.w3.org and jigsaw.w3.org/css-validator and have passed the tests.
 ## Deployment